colejarczyk/doc/api/store.rst

 Store API
 =========

-These endpoints will allow you to see the list of stores taken in the Open Loyalty.
+These endpoints will allow you to see the list of stores in Open Loyalty.

 Get store details
 -----------------

-To retrieve the details of a store you need to call the ``/api/store/{store}`` endpoint with the ``GET`` method.
+To retrieve the details of a store, you need to call the ``/api/store/{store}`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^